stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 bug mitigation.
 Any transaction's Clarity code body can already implement complex sanity checks to trigger an abort if certain conditions are met.
-But, we expect that most users will send type-2 transactions to move assets to/from their (originating) accounts, so most such sanity checks would only apply to their accounts in the first place.
+But, we expect that most users will send type-2 transactions to move assets to/from their (originating) accounts and perform atomic swaps, so most such sanity checks would only apply to their accounts in the first place.
 By making this common case as easy as possible to encode in transactions and as cheap as possible to evaluate (cheaper than expressing directly in Clarity), the protocol encourages people to use it to protect